-Where residential uses are provided to any part of the ground floor street frontage within a B4 Mixed Use zone, then the development is to be treated as a Residential Flat Building and meet the standards of this Part.
+Where residential uses are provided to any part of the ground floor street frontage within a MU1 Mixed Use zone, then the development is to be treated as a Residential Flat Building and meet the standards of this Part.

-SEPP 65 Design Quality of Residential Apartment Development (Schedule 1) stipulates nine design quality principles which are to be achieved by residential flat developments.
+SEPP (Housing) 2021, stipulates nine design quality principles which are to be achieved by residential flat developments.
 These are as follows:

-i) Principle 1: Context and neighbourhood character
+- i) Principle 1: Context and neighbourhood character

-ii) Principle 2: Built form and scale
+- ii) Principle 2: Built form and scale

-iii) Principle 3: Density
+- iii) Principle 3: Density

-iv) Principle 4: Sustainability
+- iv) Principle 4: Sustainability

-v) Principle 5: Landscape
+- v) Principle 5: Landscape

-vi) Principle 6: Amenity
+- vi) Principle 6: Amenity

-vii) Principle 7: Safety
+- vii) Principle 7: Safety

-viii) Principle 8: Housing diversity and social interaction
+- viii) Principle 8: Housing diversity and social interaction

-ix) Principle 9: Aesthetics
+- ix) Principle 9: Aesthetics

-In addition, the following aspects of residential flat building development are to be consistent under SEPP 65 and the associated sections of the Apartment Design Guide: visual privacy, solar and daylight access, natural ventilation, ceiling heights, apartment size and layout, private open space and balconies, common circulation and spaces, and storage.
+In addition, the following aspects of residential flat building development are to be consistent under (Housing) 2021 and the associated sections of the Apartment Design Guide: visual privacy, solar and daylight access, natural ventilation, ceiling heights, apartment size and layout, private open space and balconies, common circulation and spaces, and storage.